Ethan-LWT/Shell_script/README.md

 This is a Shell script for making our workflow become more earier.

 ## What is the function actually do.
-Adding a project to Github using the command line.
+`git_create` Adding a project to Github using the command line.
-Delete a Github project using the command line.
+`git_remove` Delete a Github project using the command line.

 > How to USE it.
 1. Copy the `code` from aliasrc file, then paste the 'code' to your bashrc or zshrc file.